To see the other types of publications on this topic, follow the link: Juvenile offenders.

 Abstract:

 This study sought to determine whether a cluster analysis of juvenile offender cases, based on the judgments of juvenile court professionals, would produce a typology similar to Quay's.
 The data consisted of juvenile court professionals' descriptions of 1,423 juvenile cases on 93 variables.
 A cluster analytic method and statistical stopping rules created three well-separated clusters of juvenile offenders, differing on demographic and offense variables.
-A number of hypotheses are offered for research aimed at better understanding how juvenile court professionals process case information and classify juvenile offenders.
+A number of hypotheses are offered for research aimed at better understanding how juvenile court professionals process case information and cl

 APA, Harvard, Vancouver, ISO, and other styles